-More information and case studies on the complete projects are available here.
+More information on funded projects is available here.

-More information and case studies on the complete projects are available here
+More information and case studies on the complete projects is available here

 CIRIA is planning webinars and events to disseminate the findings of the projects funded through ERIIP.
 The presentations of previous NERC ERIIP dissemination events are available here.